 A FIPS 140-2 certification is crucial if your product or service handles sensitive data.
 Customers are assured that the product or service complies with the highest security standards and can trust that their data is safe.

 Understanding the difference between validation and compliance regarding products that manage SBU data is critical.
-Validation testing is the only reliable approach to ensure that the product can safely handle the data per the established standards.
+Validation testing is the only reliable approach to ensure the product can safely handle the data per the established standards.

 The only way to ensure that your business can handle sensitive data safely and confidently in compliance with legal requirements is to use solutions that have completed the FIPS 140-2 validation testing.